neurodata/connectomic-heritability/docs/slides/dbo/dbo.md

 - Leveraged recent advances:
   1. Statistical models for networks, allowing meaningful comparison of connectomes.
   2. Distance and conditional distance correlation as test statistic for causal analysis$^1$.
+- Connectomes are dependent on genome, suggesting heritability.

 <footer>